JonesInForCode/CardStack/README.md

 - Claude by Anthropic for AI assistance in development
 - All contributors who help make this tool better for everyone

+## Supporting CardStack

+CardStack is and will always remain free for the neurodivergent community.
+If you've found it helpful and want to support continued development, consider:

+- Not currently accepting donations, but if this gets some interest, perhaps that could change!
+- Spreading the word to others who might benefit

+All donations go toward development time, hosting costs, adding new features and improving accessibility features.

 Remember: Different brains need different tools.
 CardStack aims to be one of those tools for people who think differently.